History of TMA

 Membership of the TMA offers professionals in corporate renewal and turnaround management the opportunity to improve existing skills, to develop new ones, to exchange knowledge through professional association activities and to network with other TMA members.
 TMA members are in touch with business, professional, academic and government leaders who are dedicated to the development of a stronger economy through the restoration of corporate value.
 The TMA acts as a lobby and advisory group on turnaround matters.

 The Association Today

 Established in 1988, TMA members include turnaround practitioners, attorneys, accountants, investors, lenders, venture capitalists, appraisers, liquidators, executive recruiters, and consultants, as well as academic, government, and judicial employees.
-TMA has a chapter in Australia, Austria, Brazil, Bulgaria, Croatia, the Czech Republic, Finland, Germany, Hong Kong, Italy, Japan, Korea, the Netherlands, Romania, Serbia, Singapore, Southern Africa, Spain, Sweden, Ukraine, and the UK.
+TMA has a chapter in Australia, Austria, Brazil, Bulgaria, the Czech Republic, Finland, Germany, Hong Kong, Italy, Japan, Romania, Serbia, Singapore, Southern Africa, Spain, Sweden, Ukraine, and the UK.
 There are two chapters in Canada–Montreal and Toronto.

 A Vision to Serve our Members and Clients

 TMA's vision is to be the leading international association of professionals who assist businesses in managing periods of dramatic change and help to improve their business performance.
 We provide value to our members in the form of: